 So therefore, I can't stop now, I have my baby brother who looks up to me and what ever i do must be positive so he can catch on to my good example.
 I'm not only his big brother but his role-model also.

-I will show whoever wants to see pictures of my family.
+In order for people to see my work, not just read/ listen to my story, I will show whoever wants to see pictures of my family.
 Individual pictures, groups of pair pictures, and just pictures to show people that there is no way I could give up on myself and a family like I have.
 It's impossible.

 I'm working on scanning the pictures on the computer and setting them up like a slide show.
 In order to know whats going on, you will hear me, Joshua, talking from computer speakers about my memory project story on how I almost gave up but couldn't because of my reflection on my baby brother and my family photos.
 When I look at my family photos, there's no way I can give up now.